Manhole cover: Description

 Manhole covers are often made out of cast iron, concrete or a combination of the two.
-This makes them inexpensive, strong, and heavy, usually weighing more than 113 kg.
-The weight helps to keep them in place when traffic passes over them, and makes it difficult for unauthorized people without suitable tools to remove them.
+This makes them inexpensive, strong, and heavy.
+Cast iron covers, for example, can weigh 100 to 300 pounds (45 to 135 kg).
+The weight helps to keep them in place when traffic passes over them, and makes it difficult for unauthorized persons without suitable tools to remove them.

 Manhole covers may also be made from glass-reinforced plastic or other composite material (especially in Europe, or where cover theft is of concern).
 Because of law restricting acceptable manual handling weights, Europe has seen a move towards lighter weight composite manhole cover materials, which also have the benefits of greater slip resistance and electrical insulating properties.

 A manhole cover sits on a metal base, with a smaller inset rim which fits the cover.
 The base and cover are sometimes called "castings", because they are usually made by a casting process, typically sand-casting techniques.